Robin Williamson: Career

 Williamson's live album with John Renbourn, Wheel of Fortune (1995), was nominated for a Grammy Award, as was the Incredible String Band album Hangman's Beautiful Daughter in 1968.).

 In the late 1990s he took part, with Palmer and Heron, in a reformed Incredible String Band.
 Williamson left the band some time around the start of 2003.
 The reformed band disbanded again in 2006.

 Williamson resumed his solo career on record with a series of albums for ECM: The Seed-at-Zero (2000), Skirting the River Road (2002), The Iron Stone (2006), and Trusting in the Rising Light (2014).
 As well as his own words these albums featured material from Dylan Thomas, William Blake, and Walt Whitman.

 Involvement with Scientology

-Williamson was introduced to Scientology in the 1968-1969 period.
+Williamson was introduced to Scientology in 1968-1969.
 In a 1979 interview, he stated: It's actually a very practical philosophy.
 It enables you to live slightly better, get on with your fellows slightly better and feel a bit happier about things.
 That's the reason that I'm interested in it – it's very useable and practical.
 I've been rather romantic and spiritually inclined.
 It's probably been helpful to me because of its practicality.